zammad/zammad-documentation/admin/console/working-on-users.rst

 If you added a second authentication method (e.g. LDAP) after launch, there still may be a password in Zammad's own user management.
-In cases like that users will be able to login with their (old) Zammad password in addition to the credentials stored on the external authentication provider.
+In cases like that users will be able to login with their (local) Zammad password in addition to the credentials stored on the external authentication provider.
 Simply remove the password stored by Zammad.